sanko/Dyn.pm/README.md

 version to a shared library, so `libfoo.so` ends often being a symbolic link provided only by a development package.

-To avoid that, the native trait allows you to specify the API/ABI version.
+To avoid that, the `:Native` attribute allows you to specify the API/ABI version.
 It can be a full version or just a part of it.
 (Try to stick to Major version, some BSD code does not care for Minor.)

 ```perl
 use Affix;